kobiso/kobiso.github.io/_posts/research/2018-01-02-research-yolo.md

 # Summary
 - **Problem Statement**
   - Prior work on object detection repurposes classifiers to perform detection.
+  - Prior work on object detection is not fast enough or have complex multistage training pipeline.

 - **Research Objective**
   - To boost up the speed of prior object detection method while having similar performance with state-of-the-art detection systems